 While it might be a bit of a long shot, some airline carriers do offer free cancellation or postponements for a minimal fee if you've opted for a refundable flight ticket.
 Make sure to make arrangement with your airline as soon as possible to avoid any cut-off date for cancellations or postponements.

 And as a note for your future self, you might want to consider booking refundable flights for more flexibility, especially if you travel with kids who are more prone to catching a cold or flu every now and then.

 Call your travel insurance provider

-Once you've decided that you're not up for a flight, call your travel insurance provider immediately and ask them what documentation you'll need to process a claim.
+Once you've decided that you're not up for a flight, call your travel insurance provider immediately and check if your circumstances will be covered for trip cancellation or postponement, and ask them what documentation you'll need to make a claim if covered.